 Good general condition, high decorative value and originality of the representation of a Clown.

-It is interesting to note that this symbolist lamp is made up of a single piece, as there is no addition such as screws or rivets to connect the lampshade to the base.
+It is interesting to note that this symbolist lamp with clown’s head is made up of a single piece, as there is no addition such as screws or rivets to connect the lampshade to the base.
 This technical feat makes it a specific part far from mass production.
 We can think that it is a command for the clown represented on the base.
 It is probably the portrait of a clown who worked in Paris from 1892 to 1896.
 Indeed, a famous clown of the time had his stage costume named “bag” decorated with butterfly motifs.

 This lamp with a symbolist character deals with an unusual subject: circus arts in a noble material: bronze.
 At the end of the 19th century, symbolism inspired many artists.
 This beautiful clown-headed lamp is linked by its dreamlike evocation to the symbolist movement.
 This period is highly appreciated by buyers from different continents and gives it an international dimension.
 Therefore, the subject of the Laughing Clown may be a plus for collectors because it is in many countries a sign of success in what we do.